saz/puppet-sudo/README.md

 ### sudo::conf notes
 * You can pass template() through content parameter.
 * One of content or source must be set.
-* content values must include a \n and be enclosed in double quotes

 ## Additional class parameters
 * ensure: present or absent, default: present